 - Only the surface layer is hardened by heating and quenching processes.
 Examples of such case hardening methods are flame hardening, induction hardening, laser hardening, ion implantation, electron beam hardening, etc.

-The first method mentioned above is known as diffusion process.
+The first method mentioned above is known as the diffusion process.
 In this case hardening method of steel, the chemical composition of the outer surface of the steel is changed with hardening species such as carbon, nitrogen, cyanide, or boron.
-Diffusion methods of case hardening is ideally suitable when a large number of parts are to be surface-hardened.
-Depending on the types of steel the selection of case hardening method varies as listed below:
+Diffusion methods of case hardening are ideally suitable when a large number of parts are to be surface-hardened.
+Depending on the types of steel the selection of case hardening methods varies as listed below:

 - Low Carbon Steels: Carburizing, Cyaniding, Carbonitriding, Ferritic nitrocarburizing.